zakhar-kogan/kb-obsidian/pages/nfx network effects.md

 		- ![image.png](../assets/image_1665586005367_0.png)
 	- The **means of wealth creation were the manufacturing lines**.
 Now, the **means of production are the networks themselves.** And so there's this *increase of this power law because we can now reach billions overnight.*
 	- So when you go on YouTube, when you go on Trulia; when you go on Twitter and you see your numbers, **now we can see the power law**.
 This is a huge difference in how we live from day-to-day that didn't exist 20 years ago. *You could pretend you were a good agent.
 You could pretend you were famous or good looking, whatever.
 Now, you can see that you are not and that you're on the end of the power law; that you're a small person, and it doesn't feel good to us.*
-	- So designing your software with society in mind, with the power law in mind,
+	- So **designing your software with society in mind, with the power law in mind**, *how are you going to make it so that more people can participate?
+How are you going to make it so that more of your employees can participate in the riches that are created by your company?* Need to **take those things into consideration** as you think about designing your network business.
+	-